 Give it a Try

-I’ll be using the 12 Week Year during the first part of 2021.
-I’ll walk you through my process in an upcoming blog post, and then will check in again after my “year” is complete.
+I walk you through my process of applying these concepts here, and report in mid-cycle here.
 If you have one of the 12 Reasons to Try the 12 Week Year and would like me to be part of your WAMs, contact me.